-TABLE 14 - Forestry types
+TABLE 13 - Forestry types

 Type Area Percentage of area

-Conifers 0.83 km^2 0.8 %
+Conifers 5.64 km^2 5.04 %

-Broadleaves $0.0~\mathrm{km}^2$ 0 %
+Broadleaves 1.82 km^2 1.60 %

-Mixed 0.04 km^2 0.04 %
+Mixed 0.28 km^2 0.25 %

 Other 0 km^2 0 %

-Cleared 3.59 km^2 3.4 %
+Cleared 1.30 km^2 1.20 %

-Unknown 0.95 km^2 0.9 %
+Unknown 0.38 km^2 0.30 %

-Total 5.42 km^2 5.1 %
+Total 9.41 km 2 8.4 %

 Nationally $6,795 \text{ km}^2$ 10.0 %

-Table 14 presents the area and percentage area of the catchment under the various types of forest cover.
+Table 13 presents the area and percentage area of the catchment under the various types of forest cover.
 Maps 25, 26 and 27 illustrate this.
 Forestry activity can impact on the pH of receiving waters as well as on the levels of suspended solids and nutrients.
 It is also associated with the use of pesticides which can introduce harmful chemicals to the water environment.

-This is 5.42 km2 of forested land in this catchment and the percentage area under forest cover is quite low compared to the national average.
+There is 9.41 km2 of forested land in this catchment but the percentage area under forest cover is lower than the national average.
 Unlike agriculture, the location of forestry activity is known and not much forestry activity occurs in close proximity to the shellfish area.
-The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including forestry), water chemistry and ecological status, identifies some diffuse risk areas in the catchment (Map 13).
-However, the more recent risk assessment, undertaken by the WFD Forest and Water study, does not highlight any areas of acidification, eutrophication or sedimentation risk (Maps 25, 26 and 27).
-Monitoring does not indicate any water quality issues which are likely to be attributable to forestry and therefore forestry is unlikely to affect shellfish water quality in this shellfish area.
+The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including forestry), water chemistry and ecological status, does not highlight any diffuse risk areas in the catchment (Map 13).
+Also, the more recent risk assessment, undertaken by the WFD Forest and Water study, does not highlight any acidification, sedimentation or eutrophication risk areas (Maps, 25, 26 and 27).
+Monitoring does not indicate and water quality issues which are likely to be associated with forestry and so all in all it is unlikely that forestry is affecting shellfish water quality in this shellfish area.